asapdotid/wsl-config/README.md

-# Windows 10 Pro - WSL Ubuntu for Web Server (Ubuntu 20.04 LTS)
+# Windows 10 Pro - WSL Ubuntu for Web Server (Base Ubuntu 20.04 LTS)

 Depending on the operating system you are using:

 - Ubuntu 18.04 LTS and can use the `wsl-ubuntu-18.04` branch
-- Ubuntu 20.04 LTS and can use the `master` branch or `wsl-ubuntu-20.04` branch
+- Ubuntu 20.04 LTS and can use the `master` branch

 **LEMP Stack** + **Node Js**